Hobart Penitentiary & Chapel

 Architect: John Lee Archer ( 1831–59)

-Offering a fascinating insight into Colonial Tasmania, this historic site retains a beautiful 1834 tower with courtrooms, virtually unchanged for more than 150 years, and the Hobart Gaol chapel restored to architect John Lee Archer’s original 1830s design.
-Guided tours on the Saturday will be led by academic and expert on convict life in Australia, Dr Hamish Maxwell-Stewart.
+Offering a fascinating insight into Colonial Tasmania, this historic site retains a beautiful 1834 tower with two courtrooms, virtually unchanged for more than 150 years, and the Hobart Gaol chapel restored to architect John Lee Archer’s original 1830s design.
+Constructed of brick with stone trim and quoins, the detailed and well-proportioned tower features a pedimented entry diminishing to a corinthian pilastered clocktower.

 Highlights: Clock tower, Courtroom, Underground tunnels , Chapel, Solitary confinement cells, Refectory cells, Deputy gaolers house and the Gallows.